LightJason/lightjason.github.io/content/tutorials/actions.md

     text: "Communication"
 ---

 This tutorial explains the concept and usage of actions.
 Actions are the _executable mechanisms_.
-We support a lot of different actions, which supports some [basic functionality](/knowledgebase/builtinactions).
+We support a lot of different actions which support some [basic functionality](/knowledgebase/builtinactions).
 Actions are an important part within a multi-agent system e.g. for [communication](/tutorials/communication), modifying the [environment](/tutorials/environment) or the internal state of the agent.

 {{< toc >}}